busterjs/lt-instabuster/README.md

 The goal of this plugin is to make it easy and pleasant to test your JavaScript using a killer combo of [Buster.JS](http://www.busterjs.org)  and [Light Table](http://www.lighttable.com).

+##Installing
+The plugin can be installed using the LightTable plugin manager (or clone this repo to your plugins folder, make sure you call the folder instabuster!).

+##Getting started
+* See [Buster.JS overview](http://docs.busterjs.org/en/latest/overview/). *Note*.
+No buster install needed when using InstaBuster (but you may want it for other things like CI etc).
+* The plugin ships with a simple [sample project](https://github.com/busterjs/lt-instabuster/tree/master/sample).
+Open it in your workspace and try running the tests.

 ##Features